University of Mississippi: Post-Civil War

 The university's byname "Ole Miss" was first used in 1897, when it won a contest of suggestions for a yearbook title.
 The term originated as a title domestic slaves used to distinguish the mistress of a plantation from "young misses".
-Fringe origin theories include it coming from a diminutive of "Old Mississippi" and from the name of the "Ole Miss" train that ran from Memphis to New Orleans.
+Fringe origin theories include it coming from a diminutive of "Old Mississippi", or from the name of the "Ole Miss" train that ran from Memphis to New Orleans.
 Within two years, students and alumni were using "Ole Miss" to refer to the university.

 Between 1900 and 1930, the Mississippi Legislature introduced bills aiming to relocate, close, or merge the university with Mississippi State University.
 All such legislation failed.
-During the 1930s, Governor of Mississippi Theodore G. Bilbo was politically hostile toward the University of Mississippi, firing administrators and faculty, and replacing them with his friends in the "Bilbo purge".
+During the 1930s, the governor of Mississippi Theodore G. Bilbo was politically hostile toward the University of Mississippi, firing administrators and faculty, and replacing them with his friends in the "Bilbo purge".
 Bilbo's actions severely damaged the university's reputation, leading to the temporary loss of its accreditation.
-Consequently in 1944, the Constitution of Mississippi was amended to protect the university's Board of Trustees from political pressure.
+Consequently, in 1944, the Constitution of Mississippi was amended to protect the university's board of trustees from political pressure.
 During World War II, the University of Mississippi was one of 131 colleges and universities that participated in the national V-12 Navy College Training Program, which offered students a path to a Navy commission.